 - 1. Number following class description indicates number required for exhibit. - 2.
 Unlimited number of entries per class. - 3.
-It is recommended to put the name and variety of vegetables on entry card. - 4.
-Ribbons will be awarded in Purple, Blue, Red, and White with 1st and 2nd receiving Champion and Reserve Champion in open class.
+It is recommended to put the name and variety of vegetables on entry card. - Reserve Champion in open class.
 There is no age divisions in Gardening.
+Class #